 Zhong Ji (Tianjin University)

-He is currently an Associate Professor with the School of Electrical and Information Engineering, Tianjin University.
+He is currently a Full Professor with the School of Electrical and Information Engineering, Tianjin University.
 His current research interests include machine learning, computer vision, multimedia understanding, and video summarization.
-He has authored more than 60 scientific papers, including NIPS, TNNLS, TIP, TCYB, ICME, ICIP, etc.
+He has authored more than 80 scientific papers, including NeurIPS, CVPR, ICCV, ECCV, AAAI, IJCAI, ACM MM, TNNLS, TIP, TCYB, TCSVT, ICME, ICIP, etc.